blendbyte/CoyoteCert/README.md

 ## Wildcard and multi-domain certificates

 Pass an array of domains to `->identifiers()`.
-Wildcards require DNS-01 or dns-persist-01.
+Wildcards need DNS-01 or dns-persist-01.

 ```php
 // Multi-domain (SAN) certificate via HTTP-01